SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

     arm's length relationship.
 A _short_ relationship.
 I've spent too many years working on drugs to set even a single foot down the other path.
   - [_Cephalexin:_](https://www.drugs.com/keflex.html) Now _this_ is potentially my new
-    best friend.
+    best friend, at least for the next few days.
 It's an antibiotic, and I am adamantly opposed to post-operative infections.
-So we are allies in this regard.
+So we are allies in this regard.  x

 	The verdict: No overt side effects observed.
 It smells a bit bad, but then so do I on occasion.
 This will do.